 The main tent area is large with lots of headroom.

-You can find a window either side of the door.
+You can find a window on either side of the door.
 These come with blinds and another flyscreen protecting you from the bugs.

-Below each of the windows are handy storage pockets.
+Below each window are handy storage pockets.

 Extras for the Interior